TrainWeb.org Facebook Page

 Two more faces of Metrolink.

-Soon Metro's Andres Di Zitti told us the plans for the trip.
-We were given Metro Cards to use to tap at all points on our trip today then headed down to the subway and waited for the next train to come in.
+Soon Metro's Andres Di Zitti provided details of today's trip and distributed Metro cards to tap at all points during the day.
+We then proceeded down to the subway and waited for the next train.

 The monitor shows the extension we would be riding.

-The Purple Line train arrived and we all boarded the first car.
-We were soon off to our first stop at 7th and Metro.
-Here we went up the stairs, tapped our Metro Cards then walked onto the first car of the Expo Line train.
-Soon our Expo Line trip started.
+The Purple Line train arrived and we all boarded the first car and were off to our first stop at 7th and Metro.
+Here we went up the stairs, tapped our Metro cards then walked onto the first car of the Expo Line train.

-Once above ground, we soon came to the junction of the Blue Line to Long Beach.
+Once above ground, we came to the junction of the Blue Line to Long Beach.

 We stopped at the Expo Park/USC station.